tidy-finance/website/docs/41_option_pricing_via_machine_learning.md

 1. Create a function that creates predictions for a new matrix of predictors `newX´ based on the estimated regression tree.
 1. Use the package `rpart` to *grow* a tree based on the training data and use the illustration tools in `rpart` to understand which characteristics the tree deems relevant for option pricing.
 1. Make use of a training and a test set to choose the optimal depth (number of sample splits) of the tree.
-1. Use 'keras' to initialize a sequential neural network that can take the predictors from the training dataset as input, contains at least one hidden layer, and generates continuous predictions. *This sounds harder than it is: *see a simply [regression example here](https://tensorflow.rstudio.com/tutorials/beginners/basic-ml/tutorial_basic_regression/).
+1. Use 'keras' to initialize a sequential neural network that can take the predictors from the training dataset as input, contains at least one hidden layer, and generates continuous predictions. *This sounds harder than it is: *see a simple [regression example here](https://tensorflow.rstudio.com/tutorials/beginners/basic-ml/tutorial_basic_regression/).
 How many parameters does the neural network you aim to fit have?
 1. Next, compile the object.
 It is important that you specify a loss function.
 Illustrate the difference in predictive accuracy for different architecture choices.